moonbitlang/moonbit-docs/README.md

 ## Trait system

 MoonBit features a structural trait system for overloading/ad-hoc polymorphism.
+Traits declare a list of operations, which must be supplied when a type wants to implement the trait.
 Traits can be declared as follows:

 ```rust
 trait I {